fls-bioinformatics-core/auto_process_ngs/docs/source/icell8.rst

    ``--no-quality-filter`` option.
 This is recommended for NextSeq data

- * **Barcode filtering:** barcodes are checked against the list of expected barcodes; read pairs that don't have an exact match are rejected.
+ * **Barcode filtering:** barcodes are checked against the list of expected barcodes in the input "well list" file; read pairs that don't have an exact match are rejected.

  * **Read trimming:** ``cutadapt`` is used to perform the following trimming and filtering operations on the R2 read: